SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 Set operators adhere to an order of precedence.
 The following precedence rules apply:

-- When multiple set operator is specified, each is applied in the order specified:
+- When a multiple set operator is specified, each is applied in the order specified:

 - Top to bottom